textpattern/textpattern.github.io/administration/hello-world.md

 category linking to make it easy for users to jump straight to the content they want.

-### Learning more {#learning-more .sectionedit11#learning_more}
+### Learning more

 This is just a bare outline of how to build a Textpattern site.
-To continue your learning path, participate in the [Textpattern support forum](http://forum.textpattern.com/), read the Tutorials and [TXP Tips](http://txptips.com/), and study the Tag Reference.
+To continue your learning path, participate in the [Textpattern support forum](http://forum.textpattern.com/), read the Tutorials and [Textpattern Tips](http://www.textpattern.tips/), and study the Tag Reference.